dckc/ag-documentation/main/ertp/guide/issuer.md

 they can also represent other kinds of rights, such as the right to participate in a particular contract.

+An issuer and its associated mint are two facets of the same service.
+The mint must be very closely held due to its power to issue new digital assets.
+The issuer is intended to be widely held, including by parties the issuer does not trust and that don't trust each other.

 ## Purses

 Purses hold `amounts` of digital assets of the same brand.
 Purses should not be